Even the Green Leaves Fall

 I can’t cling to my own hopes, even, if I want to maintain serenity.
 My kingdom is not the one that’s coming, after all.

 One thing I can do—I’m learning to do—is celebrate.
 I can celebrate my personal growth, my students’ growth, my friends’ good news, the development and vibrancy of my ministry.
-I can celebrate the beauty of the place where I have landed just now, the sweetness of my home, the people who have newly come into my life.
+I can celebrate the beauty of the place where I have landed for now, the sweetness of my home, the people who have newly come into my life.
 I can enjoy (joy is my word for 2019) this moment, perhaps even learn not to resist the elements that feel less than joyful.
 I can celebrate the open sky behind whatever weather blows through, even when the green leaves fall.